 Handles all kinds of evasive malware.
 Other bare-metal or full-system emulation only handle anti-VM malware.

 Handles zero-day or previously unknown evasions.
 Ad-hoc techniques used in other sandboxes are easily circumvented by advanced malware.

-This comparison is with Rombertik, a highly evasive widespread spyware that steals confidential information from victims and was highly active in 2015.
-SecondWrite sandbox shows around 2X more IOCs with better classification compared to Cuckoo.
+Below find the indicators of compromise (IOCs) extracted from Rombertik, a highly evasive widespread spyware that steals confidential information from victims and was highly active in 2015.
+All IOCs marked as new were detected due to SecondWrite’s unique binary rewriting technology.
+Malware DeepViewTM shows around 2X more IOCs than other sandboxes.